golang/website/go.dev/_content/blog/fuzz-beta.md

 	$ gotip test -fuzz=Fuzz

-## Writing a fuzz target
+## Writing a fuzz test

-A fuzz target must be in a \*\_test.go file as a function in the form `FuzzXxx`.
+A fuzz test must be in a \*\_test.go file as a function in the form `FuzzXxx`.
 This function must be passed a` *testing.F` argument, much like a `*testing.T` argument is passed to a `TestXxx` function.

-Below is an example of a fuzz target that’s testing the behavior of the [net/url package](https://pkg.go.dev/net/url#ParseQuery).
+Below is an example of a fuzz test that’s testing the behavior of the [net/url package](https://pkg.go.dev/net/url#ParseQuery).

 	//go:build go1.18